 - You may want to try out some custard or pudding that gives you an excellent texture to contrast the chowder.
 Others prefer a pumpkin pie or apple cake.

 - Something cooling, like sorbet or frozen yogurt with berries would be lovely.

 - The good thing is, it goes well with almost anything!

-- But if you want a lighter version of the meal, you can add more veggies and fewer potatoes and clams.
+- If you want a lighter version of the meal, you can add more veggies and fewer potatoes and clams.

 - Some don't even use potatoes and prefer celery to add to this recipe.

-- So don't forget to buy new every time you serve this.
+- Don't forget to buy new bread every time you serve this.
 Baguettes, sourdough, or bread slices topped with butter tastes heavenly with the chowder.